 After normal myelination in utero, myelination of the neonatal brain is far from complete.
 The first myelination is seen as early as the 16th week of gestation, in the column of Burdach, but only really takes off from the 24th week 1.
 It does not reach maturity until 2 years or so.
 It correlates very closely to developmental milestones 3.
 The progression of myelination is predictable and abides by a few simple general rules; myelination progresses from:

 - dorsal to ventral

-- term birth : brainstem, cerebellum, posterior limb of the internal capsule
+- term birth: brainstem, cerebellum, posterior limb of the internal capsule, optic tract, perirolandic region

 Unmyelinated white matter is hypodense compared to normal white matter and grey matter.

-- T1 : T1 weighted images is the most sensitive in children less than 1 year of age 1.
+- T1: most sensitive sequence in children <1 year of age 1

 - unsurprisingly follows the same pattern as T2 but lags behind somewhat.
 The exception is deep cerebral white matter, which begin as heterogenously hypointense during the first few months of life.